tragle/ragle.io/articles/3-Lelia-Jean-Collins.md

-<h1><a href="/articles/3-Lelia-Jean-Collins">Lelia Jean Collins</a></h1>
+# Lelia Jean Collins

 #### November 28, 2018

-<em>A couple of days after mentioning my grandma in <a href="/articles/2-who-has-not-visited-a-place-like-this">this piece</a>, my mom called to let me know she had died.
+<em>A couple of days after mentioning my grandma in <a href="/articles/2-who-has-not-visited-a-place-like-this.html">this piece</a>, my mom called to let me know she had died.
 I felt shocked and heartbroken, but quickly wrote an obituary for the</em> Weatherford Democrat<em>, reproduced below.
 Writing the obituary has helped me come to terms with these events, and today I prepare to fly back to Texas, visiting the very places I wrote about, and dreamed about, in order to celebrate one life, and close a chapter in my own.</em>

 <center>~</center>